 It's true some may complain about camping, and to them we say move on with your whinging and let those who actually enjoy sleeping to the sounds of cicadas, waking up at 5.30am with the first light, and strategically manoeuvring through the tiny unzipped gap in the mosquito net at night, read on.

 The Sunshine Coast might abound in natural splendours but camping takes getting back to nature to a whole new level.
-Not all camping spots are made equal, which is why we’ve taken it upon ourselves to whip up your 2022 guide to the best camping spots on the Sunshine Coast.
-Now all you have to do is pack the car and gather the crew.
+Not all camping spots are made equal, which is why we’ve taken it upon ourselves to whip up our 2022 guide to 17 of the best camping spots on the Sunshine Coast.
+Now all you have to do is gather the crew and pack the car.

 Noosa National Park